-If you’ve been rough sleeping on the streets all night, it’s unlikely you’ll stay out on the streets all day too.
-You’ll often be trying to keep warm and staying inside somewhere where possible during the day.
+If you’ve been rough sleeping on the streets all night, it’s unlikely you’ll want to be out on the streets all day too – you’d rather stay inside wherever possible and keep warm.

 People who appear homeless and beg on the street often have somewhere to stay, and could be asking for money to fund a drug or alcohol addiction, not a bed for the night.

 As they need specialist support from local services, our advice is to avoid giving them money and instead donate to a local charity that offers the vital help they need to get back on their feet – whether that is Launchpad or any other organisation.